Set up delivery settings

 • If the product isn't associated with any other delivery service, the product will be disapproved.
 For example, if your product weighs 100 kg and you've set 'No delivery' for orders over 70 kg.

 • If the product is associated with another delivery service that you've created, then the cheapest available delivery cost will be shown to customers.
-For example, if you've excluded the product from your express service but it's still covered by your ground service.
+For example, if you've excluded the product from your express service but it's still covered by another service.

 To exclude products by order weight: